 Prevent Network Outages with a Holistic View of Your Network

 Knowledge is power—not just for students, but also for network admins.
 As your school’s IT environment grows, it’s vital to keep an eye on performance.
 The more you know about your network, the easier it is to keep it up and running.
 Your IT team should have the right tools to proactively monitor network incidents, troubleshoot their cause, and fix them fast.
+That's why you need network monitoring for education.

 It’s also important to consider live mapping.
 If your map doesn’t equip you with live performance metrics and actionable data that updates in real time, it’s just a static inventory of devices.
 You want a tool that reflects the status of all your network technology in real time.
 A live network mapping tool can help you understand what “normal” looks like for your school so you can keep your network management consistent and reliable.